datacarpentry/r-socialsci/_extras/guide.md

   with the layering system of ggplot2, (2) using the argument `group` in the `aes()` function, (3) basic customization of the plots.

-### Using databases from R

-* Ideally this lesson is best taught at the end of the workshop (as a capstone example) to illustrate how the tools covered can integrate with each others.
-Depending on the audience, and the pace of the workshop, it can be shown as a demonstration rather than a typically lesson.
-* The explanation of how dplyr's verb syntax is translated into SQL statements, and the section on laziness are optional and don't need to be taught in detail during a workshop.
-They can be useful after a workshop for learners interested in learning more about the topics or for instructors to answer questions from the workshop participants.

 ## Technical Tips and Tricks